History of the Collingwood Football Club

-The Collingwood Football Club is an Australian rules football club playing in the Australian Football League.
+The Collingwood Football Club is an Australian rules football club playing in the Australian Football League ('AFL').

-Like many Victorian AFL clubs, Collingwood has an extensive and detailed history extending back to 130 years.
-It initially represented the inner Melbourne suburb of Collingwood, Victoria, however its supporter base, while rooted in the city of Melbourne, extends throughout Australia.
-It has won 15 VFL/AFL premierships, second to Essendon and Carlton with 16.
-They hold the record for most premierships in a row with 4 (1927–1930) and remain the only VFL club to have examined a full home and away season undefeated (1929).
+Like many Victorian AFL clubs, Collingwood has a history extending back 130 years.
+It initially represented the inner Melbourne suburb of Collingwood, Victoria; however, its supporter base, while rooted in the city of Melbourne, extends throughout Australia.
+It has won 16 VFL/AFL premierships, being tied with Essendon and Carlton for the most number of premierships.
+The Club holds the record for most premierships in a row with 4 (1927–1930) and remains the only VFL club to have examined a full home and away season undefeated (1929).

-This article explores the history of the club from its formation 130 years ago in 1892 to the current season.
+This article explores the club's history from its formation 130 years ago in 1892 to the current season.

 Early history

 Formation

 The Collingwood Football Club was born on the cusp of one of the world's worst depressions in February 1892.
-Collingwood played its first game in the Victorian Football Association, the premier football competition against Carlton Football Club on 7 May 1892.
+Collingwood played its first game in the Victorian Football Association ('VFA'), the premier football competition against Carlton Football Club on, 7 May 1892.

-Collingwood initially had only scheduled 17 games and was short of the required 18 games necessary to join the Victorian Football Association and looked like missing out on being a part of the 1892 season until the Carlton Football Club added a game to its list of matches so that Collingwood would have the required 18 games.
+Collingwood initially had only scheduled 17 games but needed more than 18 games to join the Victorian Football Association.
+The Club looked to be missing out on being a part of the 1892 season until the Carlton Football Club added a game to its list of matches so that Collingwood would have the required 18 games.
 Carlton even donated the gate takings from the game to the fledgling club.

+Sporting a black and white striped guernsey reminiscent of the magpie, the Club became known colloquially as the 'Magpies' - or the 'Pies' for short.

-1896 premiership and Entry to VFL
+1896 premiership and entry to VFL

 Being the VFA's newest team, Collingwood improved quickly and won its first and only VFA premiership in 1896.

 At the end of the 1896 season, Collingwood and South Melbourne finished equal at the top of the ladder with records of 14–3–1, causing a playoff match to determine the premiership; this was the first time this had occurred in VFA history.
-The VFA delayed the playing of the final match between the two top teams for a week, to avoid adversely affecting the attendance of the other final round matches.
-The game occurred on 3 October 1896 at the East Melbourne Cricket Ground.
+The VFA delayed the playing of the final match between the two top teams for a week to avoid adversely affecting the attendance of the other final-round matches.
+The game was played on 3 October 1896 at the East Melbourne Cricket Ground.
 Collingwood won the match six goals to five, in front of an estimated crowd of 12,000.

 Even though this victory brought Collingwood a premiership, it was not promoted as a "Grand Final" but as a Match for the Premiership.

-In 1897, Collingwood, along with fellow VFA clubs Fitzroy, Melbourne, St Kilda, Carlton, Essendon, South Melbourne and Geelong split from the VFA and formed the VFL (Victorian Football League).
+In 1897, Collingwood and fellow VFA clubs Fitzroy, Melbourne, St Kilda, Carlton, Essendon, South Melbourne, and Geelong split from the VFA and formed the VFL (Victorian Football League).